munificent/craftinginterpreters/book/closures.md

 Currently, when the compiler resolves an identifier, it walks the block scopes for the current function from innermost to outermost.
-If we don't find the variable in that function, we assume the variable must be a global variable.
+If we don't find the variable in that function, we assume the variable must be a global.
 We don't consider the local scopes of enclosing functions -- they get skipped right over.
-The first change then is inserting a resolution step for those outer local
-scopes:
+The first change then is inserting a resolution step for those outer local scopes.

 ^code named-variable-upvalue (3 before, 1 after)